agarnung/image-deblurring-exploration/notebook/README.md

   </table>
 </p>

 There is some change in the coloration of the images, but the deblurring results are not worse than in previous methods.
 Aside from the challenging task of designing a sufficiently good and effective training set for real-world applications, we see that it is definitely worth investigating the design of more complex models and training them more intensively and dedicatedly.

+#### Custom DL deblurring <a class="anchor" id="custom-dl-deblurring"></a>

+We go further and explore some DL architectures and datasets for image deblurring with DL techniques.
+We also develop an app to test it with any desired input image.
+The full sub-repository is available [here](../code/test_python/image-deblurrer-dl/).

+##### Models

+You can train and test, or even modify the architectures investigated here and reuse any of these models from the mentioned sub-repository.
+We test various models:
+* CNN: ...
+* SimpleAE: ...
+* AutoCNN: ...
+* DeblurNet: ...

+Some useful DL blocks for deblurring are:
+* ResBlock: ...
+* SwinBlock: ...

+##### Datasets

+We create a mega-dataset composed of some of the most widely used datasets in this field:
+* ...: ...
+* ...: ...
+* ...: ...
+* ...: ...

 ## References

 ### C/C++